maxime-tournier/maxime-tournier.github.com/notes/continuum-mechanics.md

 points as a function $$p(x, t)$$ of the material coordinates and time, starting at $$p(x, 0) = x$$.

-If our deformation is smooth (meaning we don't tear or pinch the object), we can obtain at any given time $$t \geq 0$$ some information about the deformation around each point $$x \in \Omega$$ by studying the *deformation gradient* tensor, generally denoted by $$F$$:
+If the deformation is smooth (meaning we don't tear or pinch the object), one can obtain at any given time $$t \geq 0$$ some information about the deformation around each point $$x \in \Omega$$ by studying the *deformation gradient* tensor, generally denoted by $$F$$: